BrentKellmer/amazon-polly-developer-guide/doc_source/setup-aws-cli.md

    aws polly help
    ```

-   If a description of Amazon Polly and a list of valid commands is displayed, appears in the AWS CLI window\.
-If Amazon Polly is available in the AWS CLI and can be used immediately\.
+   If a description of Amazon Polly and a list of valid commands is displayed, appears in the AWS CLI window, Amazon Polly is available in the AWS CLI and can be used immediately\.
 In this case, you can skip the remainder of this procedure\.
 If this is not displayed, continue with Step 2\.

 1. Use one of the two following options to enable Amazon Polly:

    1. Uninstall and reinstall the AWS CLI\.

-      For instructions, see the following topic in the *AWS Command Line Interface User Guide*: [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
+      For instructions, see the following topic in the *AWS Command Line Interface User Guide*: [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

       or